-Our IMGN529 TAP compound targets CD37, which is expressed on B-cell malignancies such as NHL and chronic lymphocytic leukemia.
-Scientists have found the expression profile of CD37 on NHL subtypes to be similar to that of CD20, the target of Rituxan® (rituximab).
+Our IMGN529 TAP compound targets CD37, which is expressed on B-cell malignancies such as non-Hodgkin lymphoma, or NHL, and on chronic lymphocytic leukemia.
+ImmunoGen scientists have found the expression profile of CD37 on NHL subtypes to be similar to that of CD20, the target of Rituxan®.

-IMGN529 comprises an antibody that, in preclinical testing, has demonstrated meaningful anticancer activity, our DM1 cell-killing agent, and our SMCC engineered linker, thus paralleling T-DM1 in design.
-We believe IMGN529 is a highly differentiated product candidate for B-cell malignancies because it combines the anticancer activity of its antibody component with the actions of our potent cell-killing agent.
-In April 2012, we began Phase I clinical testing of IMGN529 for the treatment of NHL.
+IMGN529 comprises an antibody that, in preclinical testing, has demonstrated meaningful anticancer activity, our DM1 cell-killing agent, and our thioether engineered linker.
+We believe IMGN529 is a highly differentiated product candidate for B-cell malignancies because it combines the anticancer activity of its antibody component with the actions of one of our potent cell-killing agents.
+IMGN529 is in Phase I clinical testing for the treatment of NHL.